Healing In The Midst of Life Transitions

 “You will lose touch with your own career,” my father continued.
 “That’s what my own father told me when I changed careers.”

-Opapa, my father’s dad was a Baptist protestant and the general surgeon at one of the most prestigious private hospitals in the city, El Hospital Aleman.
+Opapa, my father’s dad was protestant and the general surgeon at one of the most prestigious private hospitals in the city, El Hospital Aleman.
 He had high expectations for his children and grandchildren.
 However, my dad didn’t follow his steps because he fainted at the sight of blood.
 Instead, my dad studied philosophy and then switched to architecture, a career that took nine years to complete.
 When Tono died, my grandfather on my mother’s side, my dad took up the management of the family ranch.

 “And?”
 I asked.